North Carolina Nurse Aide Registry

-Nurse aides listed in the NC registry fails to meet the eligibility criteria for renewal based on employment are required to re-training and take a new competency examination in order to reactivate their listing with the registry.
+Nurse aides listed in the NC registry fails to meet the eligibility criteria for renewal based on employment are required to retake classes and take a new competency examination in order to reactivate their listing with the registry.

 Out-of-state CNA Certification Transfer

 Unlike most states, the CNA registry in North Carolina does not place out of state nurse aides on the registry based on endorsement, transfer, or reciprocity.
-However, candidates may either complete a state-approved Nurse Aide I training OR take and pass the NC nurse aide examination administered by Pearson Vue.
+However, candidates may either complete state-approved Nurse Aide I classes OR take and pass the NC nurse aide examination administered by Pearson Vue.

 CNA license lookups and license verifications can be completed using the North Carolina Department of Health and Human Services Health Care Personnel Registry verification page.